Skip to content

 And while you likely picture white sand beaches and luxury resorts when thinking about St. Thomas, the island is also home to some unforgettable hiking trails.

-St. Thomas is one of my favorite places to visit, and I’m excited to share these hikes with you – so that you can do them too!
+It is one of my favorite places to visit, and I’m excited to share these hikes in St Thomas with you – so that you can do them too!

 Quick tip: Whether you’re hiking solo or in a group, it’s smart to keep safety in mind.
 One piece of advice is to carry a She’s Birdie Personal Safety Alarm, which features a 130db alarm and flashing strobe light designed to deter an attack.
 It’s a top safety essential whether hiking, at home, or traveling.